dipkakwani/dapr-demo/README.md

 # DAPR DEMO

 This project shows usage of WeakIsolationMockDB ([Github](https://github.com/microsoft/weak-isolation-mock-db)) with dapr.
-The goal of the demo is to show how WeakIsolationMockDB can be used find anomalies in applications which are built using dapr.
+The goal of this demo is to show how WeakIsolationMockDB can be used to find anomalies in applications which are built using dapr.

 The repo contains:
 1. Applications built on top of dapr.